cs1302uga/cs1302-tutorials/recursion.md

    ...
    ```

-Each method call sets up a new execution environment (*stack frame*), with new parameters
+Each call to `recurse` (called infinitely) sets up a new execution environment (*stack frame*),
-and local variables.
+with new parameters and local variables.
 Each stack frame takes up memory in a special region called the
 stack.
 When the stack fills up due to too many method calls, you get a `StackOverflowError`.

 ## Problems and Sub-problems

 As you can probably imagine, we generally want to avoid infinite recursion.
 That's why we have to
 make sure our recursive algorithms make progress toward the base case.
-It's often a good idea to think
-of ways to break the overall problem into subproblems:
+In order to do this, we typically
+want our recursive call to work on a smaller version of the original problem -- eventually reaching the
+base case.
+A few general definitions:

    * **Problem**: what you're trying to solve.
    * **Sub-problem**: a smaller version or part of the problem that's easier to solve.